Alladin07/Frontier-Furnitures/README.md

 <br><br>

 ### Product Module:
 •	In this module, customer can view all the furniture list with name, image and description.
 If customer needs any customization, then they can share the ideas with any furniture design.
 Customer can order Beds, Tables, Sofas, etc. under customized order.
-The price will vary for each and every customization.
+The price will vary for each and every customization. <br><br>

 The features in this module are:  <br>
-•	Admin can manage the furniture
+•	Admin can manage the furniture  <br>
-•	Admin can edit/delete the furniture
+•	Admin can edit/delete the furniture  <br>
-•	Admin can see the list of all furniture
+•	Admin can see the list of all furniture <br>
-•	Customer can see furniture
+•	Customer can see furniture <br>

 <img src="Proj-Images/products1.jpg">
 <img src="Proj-Images/products2.jpg">